dfaroughy/dfaroughy.github.io/_publications/paper-4.md

 category: ml_papers
 venue: The European Physical Journal C
 date: 2023-09-29
+except: In this paper we introduced permutation equivariant Flow-matching and diffusion models for particle-cloud generation, leading to state-of-the-art results.
 paperurl: 'https://arxiv.org/pdf/2310.00049'
 ---
+abstract
+===
 Jets at the LHC, typically consisting of a large number of highly correlated particles, are a fascinating laboratory for deep generative modeling.
 In this paper,